We welcome feedback and will deal with complaints in an open and fair way.

 We will advise you when the investigation of the complaint is completed.
 If appropriate, we will advise you of the outcome.

 The SSRV Board receives reports about written complaints.
-The Director keeps a register of service user and client complaints and of how they are resolved.
+The CEO keeps a register of service user and client complaints and of how they are resolved.
 This information is used to review and improve our services.

 If your complaint is about a lawyer you have a right to take the complaint to the Victorian Legal Services Commissioner – Address: Level 9, 330 Collins Street Melbourne, Victoria,3000 Telephone: 1300 796 344 (local calls within Victoria) or 9679 8001 Website: www.lsbc.vic.gov.au